gscho/gscho.github.io/_posts/2019-10-18-managing-hab-sup-with-runit.md

 ---
 layout: default
-title: "Managing Hab-Sup With Runit"
+title: "managing hab-sup with runit"
+header: "managing hab-sup with runit"
 date: 2019-10-18T12:06:42-04:00
 ---

 The habitat supervisor is a component of [Chef Habitat](../2019-10-12-what-is-habitat) that will manage the lifecycle of habitat services but what manages the habitat supervisor?

-There are a few good tutorials out there on how to do this via systemd but let's look at doing it using runit.
+There are a few good tutorials out there on how to do this via systemd but let's look at doing it using [runit](http://smarden.org/runit/).

 ## What is runit?